arpitkath/Brain.ai/README.md

 The assistant takes voice as input and convert it to text and send the raw text to server.(The voice input and voice to text is done on android using Google API and sent to the python server using socket used in brain_server.py)
+The server first pre processes the text for classification, i.e which module to run using ensemble of NaiveBayes, Linear SVM and Perceptron using voting.
 </p>
 <p>
 The server uses some Natural